 In order for long-term goals to be effective, they should be connected to your day-to-day work.
 That means instead of setting and forgetting your goals, make a plan to regularly check in and update your progress—for example, at the end of each day or week.
 And with the short-term goals you’ve set, it will be easier to gauge your progress and determine if you’re on track for your long-term goals.

 Using a project management tool can help streamline this process.
 For example, when you create a long-term goal in Asana, you can set a due date and create automated reminders to update your goal progress.
-And within each long-term goal, you can create short-term goals to break work down into manageable chunks—each with its own timeframe and scheduled reminders.Try goals with Asana for free
+And within each long-term goal, you can create short-term goals to break work down into manageable chunks—each with its own timeframe and scheduled reminders.Set and achieve goals with Asana

 Things change, and that’s okay.
 When you plan to achieve something months or years down the road, it’s normal for unexpected events to knock things off track—or for your own perspective and goals to shift.
 Keep in mind that your long-term goals aren’t set in stone.
 Rather, they’re a living document that you can adjust over time.